vierja/mercadolibre.github.com/_posts/guide/for-sellers/manage-listing/2012-05-07-validate-item.markdown

 layout: guides
 title: Validate item
 categories:
-- Listing
+- listing
-- Manage Listings
+- manage listings
-- Orders
+- orders
-- Manage Questions
+- manage questions
-- Shipping
+- shipping
 menu:
 - Listing &amp; Selling
 tags:
-- Manage Listings
+- manage listings
 ---

 You can check if your listing will look ok before sending a real POST to the Items API.
 The Items API provides a validation service to check you listing details before publishing.
 It’s very useful to practice and check attribute variations!